Pradyumnakashyap/Harbor-on-hopsworks/test/README.md

 - CONCURRENCY=50
 - CONCURRENCY=100

--> As a result of the previous step we are able to provide graphs and tables with the dependences on an iteration number of a response time.
+c.
+As a result of the previous step we are able to provide graphs and tables with the dependences on an iteration number of a response time.
 One graph and one table per each CONCURRENCY.

 2) Pull Concurrency

--> First the script builds 1000 images based on the Dockerfile in the mentioned path.
+a.
+First the script builds 1000 images based on the Dockerfile in the mentioned path.
--> Next, it uploads 1000 images to the repository
+b.
+Next, it uploads 1000 images to the repository
--> Further deletes created images from a local docker on a machine with test tool where docker images was created.
+c.
+Further deletes created images from a local docker on a machine with test tool where docker images was created.
 After this step created images should be placed in the repository and they should be removed from the local docker.
--> It then runs a client in the cycle with ITERATIONS_COUNT iterations and CONCURRENCY concurrency value.
+d.
+It then runs a client in the cycle with ITERATIONS_COUNT iterations and CONCURRENCY concurrency value.
   The client should be able to pull the images which we uploaded on the previous step and write a response time to a log/report.
   Manually, we need to perform one cycle per each CONCURRENCY value from the following list:

-CONCURRENCY=1
+- CONCURRENCY=1
-CONCURRENCY=10
+- CONCURRENCY=10
-CONCURRENCY=30
+- CONCURRENCY=30
-CONCURRENCY=50
+- CONCURRENCY=50
-CONCURRENCY=100
+- CONCURRENCY=100

--> As a result of the previous step we are able to provide graphs and tables with the dependences on an iteration number of a response time.
+e.
+As a result of the previous step we are able to provide graphs and tables with the dependences on an iteration number of a response time.
 One graph and one table per each CONCURRENCY.

 Following custom values can be changed in the script :

-iterations: - number of images which should be created, uploaded to a repository and downloaded from the repository.
+- iterations: number of images which should be created, uploaded to a repository and downloaded from the repository.
-concurrency: - number of threads which should work at the same time. repo_address - address and port of a repository service.
+- concurrency: number of threads which should work at the same time.
+- repo_address address and port of a repository service.

 ### Testing Process: